Liover Peguero Player Props: Pirates vs. Phillies

 Liover Peguero At The Plate

-- Peguero has a double, a home run and a walk while batting .158.
+- Peguero is hitting .158 with a double, a home run and a walk.

 - Twice in six games this year, Peguero has gotten aboard via a hit, and he had multiple hits in one of those games.

-- Peguero has picked up an RBI in two games this year, with multiple runs batted in once.
+- Peguero has picked up an RBI in two games this season, with multiple runs batted in once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.